software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 18
 >
-> Make sure that all project-related documentation, such as project description, data model documentation, architecture documentation and Swagger documentation is up-to-date.
+> Make sure that all project-related documentation, such as project description, data model documentation and Swagger documentation is up-to-date.

 {: .important-title }